Your Culture Is Your Brand

 If abatement of hazardous material is part of the work scope, all employees in the work zone should have additional PPE, including respirators and full-body abatement suits.
 Also, during the first three days of work with hazardous material (typically asbestos), a third-party air monitoring service should test the level of hazardous dust being generated.
 The vacuum filter should be tested after three days at a designated lab to determine if the air quality is at levels acceptable to OSHA and state regulations.
 If both tests reveal no or very low levels of hazardous materials, the use of respirators and bodysuits may be discontinued.

 - Evaluate rooftop equipment: After observation of rooftop personnel, we then assess if all rooftop equipment is being used according to manufacturer recommendations and is in working order.
 This includes:

 - At least two fully-charged fire extinguishers for every 10,000 square feet of roof area

 - All tools and other equipment requiring electrical power should have the attached extension cords inspected

 - Cords displaying cuts or abrasions should be discarded, and all electric power equipment attached to an extension cord should have a ground fault circuit interrupter (GFCI) attached

 - Any rooftop power generators should be in proper working order

 - All gasoline containers should be OSHA-approved

 - All rooftop and ground equipment should be stored neatly and safely at the end of each work day

 Cutting corners or moving forward without proper procedures in place is too often a recipe for disaster that can add additional costs and delay project completion.
 Ensuring the safety of personnel, contractor personnel, the occupants of clients’ facilities, as well as the general public is central to a job well-done.
-And that is one of the main reasons Standard clients have the utmost faith in our ability to meet their needs in a safe manner.
+And Standard's relentless focus on safety is one of the main reasons our clients have the utmost faith in our ability to meet their needs in a safe manner.